by Will Grumke August 04, 2021 6 min read

 ALA is known as a short-chain omega-3, meaning your body has to convert it into longer-chained EPA and DHA to synthesize it.

-This process is rather inefficient and only about one percent of the ALA you consume is converted to the long-chain version your body needs.
+This process is rather inefficient and a very small percent of the ALA you consume is converted to the long-chain version your body needs.

 EPA is a fatty acid found in oily fish, algae oil, and krill oil.
 This is one of the main omega-3s you hear about.